Lab Director

 Undergraduate Research Assistants

-Natalie is currently a junior at Oakland University, majoring in Psychology with a minor in Health Communication.
-She joined the lab to gain experience in research about PTG and further specify her interests.
-After completing her undergraduate degree, she hopes to obtain a Ph.D. in clinical psychology to work as a therapist and continue research.
-Natalie can be reached at nataliesafo@oakland.edu.
+Wyatt is currently a junior at Oakland University majoring in psychology with a minor in Japanese language.
+He joined the lab to gain a better understanding of psychology and its application.
+After completing his undergraduate degree, he hopes to obtain a master’s degree in clinical psychology.
+Wyatt can be reached at wyattclark@oakland.edu